For more information, please see my LinkedIn.

 So enough about research interests, how about more personal things!

 Do you like cats?
 Because I have two cats.
 I started with Thor - he's a grey and white and doesn't appreciate it when you touch him.
 Only he can touch you.
 He's lived in California, the Virgin Islands, and now Maine.
-About eight years later I got a kitten and my partner named him Bumi (bonus points if you know where this name is from).
+About eight years later I got a kitten and my husband named him Bumi (bonus points if you know where this name is from).
 He's got patches of white and brown with black tiger stripes.
-Someone once asked me how I was coping with the distance between my partner and I, my response was that I got a kitten.
+Someone once asked me how I was coping with the distance between my husband and I, my response was that I got a kitten.

 Also, did I mention Roller Derby?
 If you haven't tried it, you should try it, because DERBY LIFE!

 I attended three elementary schools, one middle school, and three high schools from Florida to California and (finally) Alaska.
 Moving was in some part due to growing up as a military brat, but mostly due to family.
 I spent most of k-12 in Alaska and moved to California a few years after high school to finish up my bachelors in Anthropology with a minor in Geospaital Science, a second bachelors in Environmental Science with the Geospatial Sciences option, and my masters.
 My masters thesis focused on Uncertainty in Habitat Suitability Modeling.
 I was immediately hired as a Spatial and GIS Analyst at the University of the Virgin Islands and worked there for a little over a year and a half with the Institute for Geocomputational Analysis and Statistics (GeoCAS) and the Center for Marine and Environmental Studies (CMES).
 After living in the USVI, I did a brief stint in industry working at a wonderful company by the name of Pure Storage.
 If you're interested in working with flash data storage hardware and software products, then they may be the right fit for you.